 Half Moon Bay is surrounded by pumpkin patches.
 They range from tidy rows of leafy pumpkins to family fun zones with pony and train rides.
 This roundup of six popular patches is a good place to start.
 Though the biggest cluster of patches is near downtown Half Moon Bay, you can find patches lining Highway 1 all the way to Santa Cruz.

 If you don’t mind crowds, time your visit to coincide with Half Moon Bay’s famous Art & Pumpkin Festival.
 This annual event kicks off each year with a pumpkin weigh-off.
 The first prize winner gets $9 per pound of their prized pumpkin.
-Given that the last winning pumpkin was over 2,000 pounds, it’s quite the purse!
+The last winning pumpkin was over 2,000 pounds, so it’s quite the purse!